OpenWALAS/OpenWALAS.github.io/list/development.md

   - Support openMP (parallels on thread level)
     - Compiling option '-fopenmp'

-## Develop form
+## Develop forms

 - The communication group will be established in the later stage.

-- In the present stage, the developers could Email (pycssrc@qq.com) to the projects.
+- In the present stage, the developers could email (pycssrc@qq.com) to the project group.

 - The project team is very welcome to exchange views.